Updated February, 2023 by Nate Friedman, MD & Alicia Minns, MD

 - How is synthetic cannabinoid toxicity treated?

-The majority of exposures reported to poison centers are acute exposures however reports regarding chronic exposures are reported.
-Marijuana is the most widely used illicit substance in the United States however there are many more calls to poison centers regarding synthetic cannabinoid exposures.
-One explanation for this may be that physicians have more experience managing marijuana exposures and are less likely to need the assistance of poison centers.
-However another explanation for this discrepancy is that SCs cause more severe clinical effects.
+The majority of exposures reported to poison centers are acute exposures; however, some calls regarding chronic exposures are also reported.
+While marijuana itself is the most widely used illicit substance in the United States, there are many more calls to poison centers regarding synthetic cannabinoid exposures.
+One explanation for this may be that physicians have more experience managing THC-related exposures and are less likely to need the assistance of poison centers.
+A more likely explanation for this discrepancy is that SCs cause more severe or unexpected clinical effects.

-Synthetic cannabinoids are receptor agonists that bind to the same endogenous cannabinoid receptors as THC, Cannabinoid 1 and Cannabinoid 2 (CB1/CB2).
-JWH-018 is one of the earliest and best characterized compound.
+Synthetic cannabinoids are receptor agonists that bind to the same endogenous cannabinoid receptors as THC, Cannabinoid 1, and Cannabinoid 2 (CB1/CB2).
+JWH-018 is one of the earliest and best characterized compounds.
 JWH compounds are named after John W. Huffman, a chemist from Clemson University who synthesized many SC compounds to research CB1/CB2 receptors.
 CB1 receptors are found throughout the body but are densely concentrated in the brain, spinal cord and peripheral nervous system affecting pain.
 This receptor is responsible for most of the psychoactive effects of cannabinoids such as elevating a person’s mood.
 Other effects mediated by this receptor include inducing analgesia, memory impairment and altering one’s sense of time.
 CB2 receptors are found primarily in tissues of the immune system and have a role in pain as well.
 Activating these receptors modulate the immune system and are anti-inflammatory.
 CB2 receptors have been the focus of research due to the possibility that they could decrease pain caused by inflammation without the psychoactive effects of CB1 receptors.

 The clinical presentation of patients presenting with SC toxicity is variable.
-For many users, the desired effects of spice consumption resemble cannabis intoxication including relaxation, dishinhibition and euphoria.
+For many users, the desired effects of SC use resemble cannabis intoxication including relaxation, disinhibition and euphoria.
 Nausea and vomiting are among the most common physical complaints.
 Most patients present with some degree of altered mental status such as central nervous system depression, hallucinations, anxiety, and agitation.
 Seizures are uncommon, and when they do occur, are typically single episodes, although status epilepticus has been reported.
 Psychosis characterized by paranoid delusions, and a disorganized, confused state, can occur.
-Most patients have sinus tachycardia, which typically normalizes over a 4-hour period of observation.
+Many patients have sinus tachycardia, which typically normalizes over a 4-hour period of observation.